syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/cell.md

 ![Display HTML content](../images/cell/display-html-content.gif)

-> * The `DisableHtmlEncode` property disables HTML encoding for the corresponding column in the grid.
+> * The `disableHtmlEncode` property disables HTML encoding for the corresponding column in the grid.
 > * If the property is set to **true**, any HTML tags in the column's data will be displayed.
 > * If the property is set to **false**, the HTML tags will be removed and displayed as plain text.
 > * Disabling HTML encoding can potentially introduce security vulnerabilities, so use caution when enabling this feature.
-> * If [EnableHtmlSanitizer](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnableHtmlSanitizer) property of grid is set to true, then the content is sanitized to prevent any potential security vulnerabilities.
+> * If [enableHtmlSanitizer](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnableHtmlSanitizer) property of grid is set to true, then the content is sanitized to prevent any potential security vulnerabilities.
-> * You can also disable the `DisableHtmlEncode` property of the column using `getColumns` method on [change](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Change) event of Switch component.This is demonstrated in the below code snippet,
+> * You can also disable the `disableHtmlEncode` property of the column using `getColumns` method on [change](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Change) event of Switch component.This is demonstrated in the below code snippet,

 ```javascript
 function change(args) {